By Brad Kelley

 That is only a small part of the story.
 The rich carefully plan to minimize their taxes and debts, and adjust their wealth accumulation and wealth preservation tactics in accordance with their personal risk tolerance and changing market climates.

 Basing decisions on a plan prevents destructive behaviors when markets turn unstable.
-Impulsive decision-making is what leads many investors to buy high and sell low.
-Buying and selling in reaction to short-term volatility is a day trading mentality.
-On the whole, investors lose ground by buying and selling too actively.
-The Boston-based investment research firm Dalbar found that from 1994-2013, the average retail investor earned 5% a year compared to the 9% average return for U.S. equities – and chasing the return would be a major reason for that difference.
-A comprehensive wealth plan – and its long-range vision – helps to discourage this sort of behavior.
-At the same time, the plan – and the wealth professional(s) who helped create it – can encourage the investor to stay the course.1
+Quick decision-making may lead investors to buy high and sell low – and overall, investors lose ground by buying and selling too actively.
+Openfolio, a website which lets tens of thousands of investors compare the performance of their portfolios against portfolios of other investors, found that its average investor earned 5% in 2016.
+In contrast, the total return of the S&P 500 was nearly 12%.
+Why the difference?
+As CNBC noted, most of it could be chalked up to poor market timing and faulty stock picking.
+A comprehensive financial plan – and its long-range vision – helps to discourage this sort of behavior.
+At the same time, the plan – and the financial professional(s) who helped create it – can encourage the investor to stay the course.1

 A comprehensive wealth plan is a collaboration & results in an ongoing relationship.
 Since the plan is goal-based and values-rooted, both the investor and the wealth professional involved have spent considerable time on its articulation.
 There are shared responsibilities between them.
 Trust strengthens as they live up to and follow through on those responsibilities.
 That continuing engagement promotes commitment and a view of success.